The Marigold Sweater

 Marigold flowers that inspired the namaste and crochet marigold crochet sweater

 It was late May 2020.
-The pandemic was two months in with no end in sight.
-A sad heaviness permeated my house as the news of George Floyd’s death sent a shocking reminder that our country still has such a long way to go when it comes to human rights.
-My head was in a downward spin as I worried about my black friends and family.
-I was having one hard conversation after another with people who have various understanding and experience of black rights in America and honestly, it became so emotionally exhausting that I needed something to help process all the pain and fear.
+The pandemic had been ongoing for two months, with no end in sight.
+A heavy sadness hung over my home as the news of George Floyd’s death served as a stark reminder that our country still has a long way to go when it comes to human rights.
+It became so emotionally exhausting that I needed something to help process all the pain and fear.

 I needed yellow- the color of turmeric.

-Turmeric is one of my favorite spices because of it’s color and anti-inflammatory properties.
-I needed inflammation of the soul so I found the most beautiful golden yellow yarn that I could and began my design process.
+Turmeric is one of my favorite spices because of its vibrant color and anti-inflammatory properties.
+I needed something to soothe the inflammation of my soul, so I found the most beautiful golden-yellow yarn I could and began the design process.

 tablespoon of tumeric that inspired the color for the namaste and crochet marigold crochet sweater